netdata/netdata/streaming/README.md

 ### Securing streaming communications

 Netdata does not activate TLS encryption by default.
-To encrypt streaming connections, you first need to [enable TLS support](/web/server/README.md#enabling-tls-support) on the master.
-With encryption enabled on the receiving side, you need to instruct the slave to use TLS/SSL as well.
-On the slave's `stream.conf`, configure the destination as follows:
+To encrypt streaming connections, you first need to [enable TLS support](/web/server/README.md#enabling-tls-support) on the parent.
+With encryption enabled on the receiving side, you need to instruct the child to use TLS/SSL as well.
+On the child's `stream.conf`, configure the destination as follows:

 ```
 [stream]
     destination = host:port:SSL
 ```

-The word `SSL` appended to the end of the destination tells the slave that connections must be encrypted.
+The word `SSL` appended to the end of the destination tells the child that connections must be encrypted.

 > While Netdata uses Transport Layer Security (TLS) 1.2 to encrypt communications rather than the obsolete SSL protocol,
 > it's still common practice to refer to encrypted web connections as `SSL`.
 Many vendors, like Nginx and even Netdata